A PROUD HISTORY AND MISSION

 Medical School Admissions

-Ross enrolls three new student cohorts each year, in September, January, and May.
+Ross three times per year, in September, January, and May.
 The Medical College Admissions Test (MCAT) is required.
 The university's Admissions Committee looks closely at a candidate's MCAT score, GPA, and academic performance, but they do so in concert with many other factors, including personal essay, letters of recommendation, extracurricular activities and accomplishments, work history and professional/volunteer experience, and personal qualities.

 Faculty & Administration